HUMMINGBIRD FEEDING HINTS

 - Don't worry if Ruby-throated Hummingbirds spend a lot of time drinking artificial nectar; they also visit flowers for natural nectar and also catch small insects.
 It is unnecessary to buy fancy prepared mixes with vitamins and other additives; besides, these mixes cost as much as 20 times more than regular table sugar, and many of them contain preservatives that hummingbirds don’t need to be ingesting.

 - Do NOT use insect spray or pesticides to keep bees and wasps off feeders; these chemicals may be fatal to small hummingbirds.
-A shallow saucer of 1:1 sugar water in the sun will often lure these insects away from hummingbird feeders (see Bees & Ants at Feeders).
+A shallow saucer of 1:1 sugar water in the sun will often lure these insects away from hummingbird feeders.
+Ants can be deterred by an "ant moat.
+(See Bees & Ants at Feeders.)

 - NEVER use any petroluem-based product (Vaseline, Tanglefoot, Vicks, Metholatum, etc.) to keep insects away from feeders.
 These products are water-insoluble and can gum up the feathers of hummingbirds.